luqas11/battery-debugger/README.md

 1. Connect a fixed load and the ESP8266 board to the battery terminals.
 2. Open the backend web UI and start a new test, entering the date, the load current, and the battery's age in months.
-3. The ESP takes periodic voltage readings and sends them to the backend, which saves them to a CSV file.
+3. The ESP takes periodic voltage readings and sends them to the backend, which computes the elapsed time since the test started and saves both values to a CSV file.
 4. Once the battery is depleted, stop the test from the web UI.
 5. Push the new records to the repository — the dashboard on GitHub Pages updates automatically.

 ## Parts of the project

-### `firmware-new/`
+### `firmware/`

 An Arduino sketch for the **ESP8266** that periodically reads the battery voltage through the analog input and sends it to the backend.
-WiFi credentials and the backend URL are configured at runtime via a built-in setup portal — no hardcoded credentials.
-See [`firmware-new/README.md`](firmware-new/README.md) for setup and calibration details.
+The WiFi credentials, the backend URL, and the reading interval are configured at runtime via a built-in setup portal, with no reflashing needed.
+Two external LEDs indicate the connection and reading status.
+See [`firmware/README.md`](firmware/README.md) for setup, wiring, and calibration details.

 ### `circuit/`